 Vidal Sassoon Pro Series Hair Spray Heat Protect and Shine ($11)

 If you skip days between lathering up, but still use an iron, try a spray formula.
 “They work on wet or dry hair, and can be used a great style refresher mid-day, too!”
 Brager says.
 If you’re looking for a dose of shine try Vidal Sassoon’s formula, just make sure it’s completely dry before applying heat.

 Not Your Mother's Beat the Heat Thermal Styling Shield Spray ($6)

 For those with dry, fine hair, try Not Your Mother’s spray.
 It has UV protectors as well as nourishing ingredients like vitamins A and E but won’t weigh hair down with heavy silicones.

 Tresemme Thermal Creations Heat Tamer Protective Spray ($5)

 When working with a spray, follow Brager’s tip: “Flip your hair upside down, spray a light mist and give your hair good shake.
 Sprays wake up your hair while protecting it from the heat.”
 Tresemme’s formula locks in moisture for a soft, silky finish.

 If you have fine, curly hair, try Mizani’s formula.
-It’s especially formulated for your texture with a mix of chemical protectors and natural botanicals to nourish hair while protecting from heat.
+It’s specially formulated for your texture with a mix of chemical protectors and natural botanicals to nourish hair while protecting from heat.